National Asthma Forum: Thursday, June 17 and Friday, June 18, 2010

 Download Presentation (PDF, 135 KB)

-Participants will share the plans for action they developed in the break-ins with others from their region in a marketplace exchange of knowledge, experience, resources, mentoring, program models and tools.
-Facilitators will help to make matches between participants, faculty, state, federal programs and national non-profits, and broker agreements for ongoing partnerships.
+Participants shared the plans for action that they developed in the break-ins with others from their region in a marketplace exchange of knowledge, experience, resources, mentoring, program models, and tools.
+Facilitators helped make matches between participants, faculty, state, federal programs and national non-profits, and broker agreements for ongoing partnerships.

 Preparing for a Breakthrough—Controlling Asthma in Your Community